 10 January 2019, 19.30–21.30 hrs

-With Samaneh Moafi (Forensic Architecture, London) and Hilde Brontesma (Milieudefensie, Amsterdam)
+With Samaneh Moafi (Forensic Architecture, London) and Hilde Brontsema (Milieudefensie, Amsterdam)

 Satellite images have become increasingly prevalent in contemporary culture and are a privileged means of representing and understanding the changes that are taking place on our planet on a territorial scale.
 Yet their smoothness belies the complexity—not to mention the politics—of the underlying photographic apparatus capable of capturing, stitching, and disseminating such images.
 Taken to represent evidence for climate change, for instance, fields of pixels must be rendered into tangible information.
 While promising truth, these processes of interpretation lead to spaces of contestation.